doged-io/doged/doc/bitcoin-conf.md

 ## Configuration File Path

 The configuration file is not automatically created; you can create it using your favorite text editor.
-By default, the configuration file name is `bitcoin.conf` and it is located in the Dogecash data directory, but both the Dogecash data directory and the configuration file path may be changed using the `-datadir` and `-conf` command-line options.
+By default, the configuration file name is `dogecoin.conf` and it is located in the Dogecash data directory, but both the Dogecash data directory and the configuration file path may be changed using the `-datadir` and `-conf` command-line options.

-The `includeconf=<file>` option in the `bitcoin.conf` file can be used to include additional configuration files.
+The `includeconf=<file>` option in the `dogecoin.conf` file can be used to include additional configuration files.

 ### Default configuration file locations

 Operating System | Data Directory | Example Path
 -- | -- | --
-Windows | `%APPDATA%\Dogecash\` | `C:\Users\username\AppData\Roaming\Dogecash\bitcoin.conf`
+Windows | `%APPDATA%\Dogecash\` | `C:\Users\username\AppData\Roaming\Dogecash\dogecoin.conf`
-Linux | `$HOME/.dogecash/` | `/home/username/.dogecash/bitcoin.conf`
+Linux | `$HOME/.dogecash/` | `/home/username/.dogecash/dogecoin.conf`
-macOS | `$HOME/Library/Application Support/Dogecash/` | `/Users/username/Library/Application Support/Dogecash/bitcoin.conf`
+macOS | `$HOME/Library/Application Support/Dogecash/` | `/Users/username/Library/Application Support/Dogecash/dogecoin.conf`

-You can find an example bitcoin.conf file in [contrib/debian/examples/bitcoin.conf](../contrib/debian/examples/bitcoin.conf).
+You can find an example dogecoin.conf file in [contrib/debian/examples/dogecoin.conf](../contrib/debian/examples/dogecoin.conf).